deliciousbrains/wp-migrate-db/readme.txt

 == Upgrade Notice ==

 = 0.4 =
-Adds some nice new features often requested.
+Runs export over 4x faster and adds some nice new features often requested.
 Upgrade recommended.

 = 0.2.2 =
 This version fixes a bug that breaks the WordPress core export feature.
 It is highly recommended that everyone upgrade.